2023 Solar Incentives Guide for East Hampton, NY - Tax Credits & Rebates

 Next Steps for Installing Solar in East Hampton

-You can apply for and receive solar incentives from the federal government and the New York government, as well as from your local utility company.
-The increased availability of solar initiatives over the last 15 years has helped greatly increase nationwide adoption of solar energy.
-Reaching out to your local East Hampton solar panel installation expert is an excellent first step towards getting the most money possible when you switch to solar energy.
+Nationwide solar energy use has gone up significantly in the last 15 years, in part thanks to the proliferation of solar incentives.
+You may get these incentives from the federal government, the New York government or your local utility company.
+Talking to your local East Hampton solar panel installation expert is the right first step towards getting the most money possible when you switch to solar energy.

 Best Regional Coverage